ketankshukla/portfolio/_portfolio/blocitoff.md

 ## Results

 The results were verified through testing each user case.
-The final result is a demo site at - http://ketan-blockitoff.herokuapp.com/
+The final result is a [demo](http://ketan-blockitoff.herokuapp.com/) site.

 ## Conclusion